stett/stett.github.io/_drafts/2026-09-12-karras-barnes-hut.md

 The number of nodes in the quadtree that we will produce does not have a simple relationship to the number of radix nodes or keys like every other buffer up to this point. from the `quad_internals` and `quad_leaves` arrays, we know how octree nodes to allocate per each radix tree node.
 To get the total, we first compute the sum `quad_internals + quad_leaves`, and then the exclusive prefix sum on the result.

 The entries of the resulting buffer will be the offsets into the quadtree node array for each radix node.
-The last value will indicate the total number of quadtree nodes to allocate.
+The last value (plus one, for the root node) will indicate the total number of quadtree nodes to allocate.

 <div class="container-3js" id="{{ page.title | slugify }}-octree-allocations"></div>

+<h4>Step 4: Create Leaf Node Map (optional)</h4>

+<h4>Step 5: Construct Quadtree/Octree</h4>

 <script type="text/javascript">